Bat House and Bat Box Construction Issues to Avoid

 3. Constructed with finish nails or staples.

-4. Bat houses that are made to small.
+4. Bat houses that are made too small.

 5. A large number of the bat house units in the marketplace do not take into consideration a draft free constructed unit.

-All of our bat house boxes are designed with the FOUR NOTCH SYSTEM to Insure a water tight, draft free construction.
+All of our bat house boxes are designed with the FIVE NOTCH SYSTEM to ensure a water tight, draft free construction.

-6. Some of the bat house manufactures use a fiberglass mesh for the bats to cling to.
-That is old technology.
+6. Some of the bat house manufactures use a fiberglass or wire mesh for the bats to cling to.
+That is old technology and can harm the bats.

-All of our bat boxes are designed with grooved pattern saw cuts on the interior surface of the face lumber, and rough sawn lumber on the backside and interior panels.
+All of our bat boxes are designed with grooved pattern saw cuts on "all sides" of the interior surface of the lumber, we only use rough sawn cedar lumber for our construction.
+No plywood or pine is used in our construction.
 (BatsBirdsYard construction)

 7. A roof on "your home" keeps you dry and so it is with a bat house.
 Some units have only wood for a roof, some have a shingle.

-Our BCI certified bat boxes all have a metal roof.
-Be it a penny bright metal or copper.
+Our MTBC / BCI certified bat houses/boxes all have a metal roof, either Penny Brite metal or Copper.

 8. Most backsides of a bat house are constructed from some sort of wood.